 Targeting International Customers On Social Media

-Social media marketing is crucial for building strong relationships with international audiences and maximize brand awareness.
+Social media marketing is crucial for building strong relationships with international audiences and maximizing brand awareness.
 For starters, you will need to decide whether you’re going to use one social media profile per platform or you will create separate profiles for each country.
 This depends on your budget, how many social media specialists you can hire, and so forth.

 If you opt for the latter option, building separate profiles per country, optimize them properly.
 You will need to hire a social media manager in each country and create a detailed style guide for them.
-The brief should explain what they can post on the profiles, what language style to use, what to avoid, how to use your logo, how to answer customers’ questions and, above all, how to manage a social media crisis.
+The brief should explain what they can post on the profiles, what language style to use, what to avoid, how to use your logo, how to answer customers’ questions, and, above all, how to manage a social media crisis.
 Company descriptions, information, and design need to stay the same across all profiles to boost brand consistency.

 If you’re going to use one profile to target international customers, make sure you hire a social media manager who understands geotargeting.
 The idea is to deliver the right content to the right audiences.
 For example, your post in Italian should only be visible and advertised in Italy.